 A star is born!

 On this day in 1977 (in Italy), The Chosen (aka Holocaust 2000) enjoyed its theatrical premiere.
-Written (in part) and directed by Albert De Martino, the SciFi/Fantasy starred Kirk Douglas, Simon Ward, and Agostina Belli.
+Written (in part) and directed by Albert De Martino, the SciFi/Fantasy starred Kirk Douglas, Simon Ward, Agostina Belli, and others.
 According to our friends at IMDB.com, here's the plot summary:

 "Robert's in charge of constructing a nuclear power plant in the Middle East.
 Will it be instrumental in prophecies of antichrist's apocalypse?"